The single square mile of hillside pioneered by the Newtons in 1977 is an impressive site, with expansive vistas of Napa Valley and beyond.

-To enter our website, you must be of legal alcohol drinking age in your location of residence.
-If no such law for responsible drinking exists in your location you have to be over 21 to visit our site.
+To enter our website, you must be of legal alcohol drinking age in your country/region of residence.
+If no such law for responsible drinking exists in your country/region you have to be over 21 to visit our site.

 Newton supports the responsible consumption of its wines through Moët Hennessy, member of European Forum for Responsible Drinking (www.responsibledrinking.eu ), DISCUS (www.discus.org), Enterprise & Prévention and CEEV (www.wineinmoderation.eu).
 Please drink responsibly.

 Please select the state you want to ship Newton to.

 Please note we cannot ship Newton to .